This is a delicious “no fail” apple pie with a simple buttery crust. Let it be a bit messy and flakey. Relax- it’s pie.

 2 lbs honeycrsip apples, peeled and cut into 1/2 ” pieces.

 1 1/2 lbs granny Smith apples, peeled and cut into 1/2″ pieces

 Method- Baking time 1 hour.
 Prep time- 1 hour

-- In the bowl of a food processor, pulse tougether flour, salt and sugar.
-Add in shortening and pulse until mixture resembles small pearl couscous.
+- In the bowl of a food processor, pulse together flour, salt and sugar.
+Add in shortening and pulse until mixture resembles small peas.
 Add in the butter and pulse about 8-10 times until mixture resembles breadcrumbs.
 Transfer mixture to a bowl and add in ice water, one TBSP at a time.
 Dough should pull togher nicely and be somewhat wet, but easily form into a ball.
 You may not need all the water if you live in a humid climate.
 Add more flour if dough is too stickly to easily form into a disc.

 Divide the dough.
 Flatten dough into two discs, wrap in plastic and chill for one hour.

 - Remove dough from fridge and let rest for 5-10 minutes.
 Roll out the first disc of dough onto a floured surface into a 12″ circle.
 With a rolling pin, ease the dough into a 9″ pie plate lifting and dropping the dough to cover the bottom and fit into the edges.
 Leave the overhang of dough in place for now.
 Cover with plastic and return to the fridge to chill.

 Now roll out the second disc into a 12″ circle, place on a parchment lined baking sheet, cover with plastic and return to the fridge until ready to assemble.

 - Pre heat oven to 500 degrees.
 Set the rack to the middle of your oven.
 Place a large rimmed baking sheet insde the oven to heat- like you would with a pizza stone.